cbjrobertson/ftr_classifier/README.md

 ## usage
 `import ftr_classifier as ftr`

 `ftr_classifier` has two main purposes.
-Firstly, it scores some dataframe  `pandas` dataframe, "`df`", with a column containing text data in `str` format, and another column contained information about the languages of the text data, currently limited to either `english`, `dutch`, or `german`, in terms of how sentences in  `df['response']` refer to the future.
-Seconly, it provides counts of the lemmas of the word lists it uses to classify responses.
+Firstly, it scores some dataframe  `pandas` dataframe, "`df`", with a column containing text data in `str` format, and another column containing information about the language of the text data, currently limited to  `english`, `dutch`, or `german`, in terms of how sentences in  `df['response']` refer to the future.
+Seconly, it provides counts of the lemmas/stems of the word lists it uses to classify responses.

 The default column names are `response` for the column containing natural language strings, and `textLang` for the column indexing language.
 But these can be altered according to the user's data by passing key word arguments as in, `ftr.prepare(lang_col='new_textLang_col_name',text_col='new_response_col_name')` or `ftr.score(lang_col='new_textLang_col_name',text_col='new_response_col_name')`.
 Natural langauge responses should have been generated using the experimental methods described in `Robertson et al (TKTK)`.